Race programme – Sunday to Saturday

 The Sailing

-Following the race briefing on the evening of Saturday 6th, racing will begin on Sunday and continue until the following Saturday.
+Following the race briefing on the evening of Saturday 10th, racing will begin on Sunday and continue until the following Saturday.
 The main regatta is a sequence of races over seven days, with courses laid in Falmouth Bay and the Carrick Roads.
 All levels of sailor – expert or beginner – are catered for.

 The Bay Fleet

 The Bay Fleet races in 15 square miles of open water outside the harbour.
 The area has been the venue for many prestigious events over the years ranging from iconic J-Class superyachts to the Finn World Championship won by Falmouth’s own Ben Ainslie shortly before winning Olympic Gold in 2012.
 The Bay Fleet comprises Firebird catamaran, IRC and YTC (South West Yacht Time Correction) yachts.
 There will be both Regatta (“round-the-cans”) and Windward-Leeward racing for most classes.
-Some Bay Fleet competitors will race on Wednesday in the ANCASTA Champagne Race.
+Some Bay Fleet competitors will race on Wednesday in the Ancasta Champagne Race.
 The Champagne Race is a longer, coastal race in Falmouth Bay and adjacent water to the NE.

 Carrick Fleet

-Skippers’ Briefing
+Skippers’ Reception and Briefing

-Details will be in the sailing instructions.
+Details will be published nearer the time and in the sailing instructions.

 Presentation of Prizes

-Each day one of the clubs will host teas and other refreshments followed by presentation of prizes.
+Each day, one of the clubs will host teas and other refreshments followed by presentation of prizes.
 Family and friends of competitors will be most welcome at the club while racing is in progress.

 THE HOST CLUBS ARE: